 - After purchase order creation, the individual may be notified to perform the service required.

 - After service completion, an invoice should be forwarded to Procurement Services.

 - If the service provider does not have invoicing abilities a Payment Voucher form may be used.
 The completed payment voucher must be forwarded to the Accounts Payable office.

 Proprietary/Sole Source Purchase

 A Sole Source or Proprietary Purchase is a product or service that has a distinctive characteristic that is not shared by competing products or services.
-When the specification limits consideration to one manufacturer, one product or one service provider, you must include a completed Justification for Proprietary Purchase form in the procurement file.
+When the specification limits consideration to one manufacturer, one product or one service provider, you must submit a completed Sole Source Justification Form with the Departmental purchase requisition.